aws-amplify/amplify-category-api/packages/amplify-graphql-transformer-test-utils/API.md

 import { UserDefinedSlot } from '@aws-amplify/graphql-transformer-core';

 // @public (undocumented)
+export interface AmplifyApiGraphQlResourceStackTemplate {
+    // Warning: (ae-forgotten-export) The symbol "AppsyncApiStack" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    api?: Partial<AppsyncApiStack>;
+    // Warning: (ae-forgotten-export) The symbol "FunctionDirectiveStack" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    function?: Partial<FunctionDirectiveStack & AppsyncStackCommon>;
+    // Warning: (ae-forgotten-export) The symbol "HttpsDirectiveStack" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-forgotten-export) The symbol "AppsyncStackCommon" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    http?: Partial<HttpsDirectiveStack & AppsyncStackCommon>;
+    // Warning: (ae-forgotten-export) The symbol "ModelDirectiveStack" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    models?: Partial<Record<string, ModelDirectiveStack>>;
+    // Warning: (ae-forgotten-export) The symbol "OpenSearchDirectiveStack" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    opensearch?: Partial<OpenSearchDirectiveStack & AppsyncStackCommon>;
+    // Warning: (ae-forgotten-export) The symbol "PredictionsDirectiveStack" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    predictions?: Partial<PredictionsDirectiveStack & AppsyncStackCommon>;
+}

+// @public (undocumented)
 export interface DeploymentResources extends ResolversFunctionsAndSchema, NestedStacks {
     // (undocumented)
     stackMapping: StackMapping;